Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Compact homogeneous Vaisman manifolds

-\begin{remark} Notice that from Theorem \ref{LCKisVaisman}, and the above comments, we have that the Harmonic representative and the $K$-invariant representative\footnote{Observe that in the setting of Theorem \ref{LCKisVaisman}, it follows that $H^{1}(M,\mathbb{R}) \cong H_{K}^{1}(M,\mathbb{R})$, where $H_{K}^{\bullet}(M,\mathbb{R})$ denotes the invariant cohomology group of $(M,g,J)$ as a left $K$-manifold cf. \cite[Theorem 1.28]{Algmodels}.} in $H^{1}(M,\mathbb{R})$ for the Lee form are the same, i.e. a $K$-invariant l.c.K. metric is the Gauduchon metric in its conformal class. \end{remark}
+From Theorem \ref{LCKisVaisman}, in the setting of homogeneous l.c.K. manifolds we have that the Harmonic representative and the $K$-invariant representative\footnote{Observe that in the setting of Theorem \ref{LCKisVaisman}, it follows that $H^{1}(M,\mathbbm{R}) \cong H_{K}^{1}(M,\mathbbm{R})$, where $H_{K}^{\bullet}(M,\mathbbm{R})$ denotes the invariant cohomology group of $(M,g,J)$ as a left $K$-manifold, cf. \cite[Theorem 1.28]{Algmodels}.} in $H^{1}(M,\mathbbm{R})$ for the associated Lee form are the same, i.e. a $K$-invariant l.c.K. metric is the Gauduchon metric in its conformal class.
 Just like in the case of compact homogeneous contact manifolds \cite{BW}, we have the following result related to the regularity of the canonical foliation of compact homogeneous Vaisman manifolds.

 \begin{theorem}[Vaisman \cite{VaismanII}, \cite{Vaisman}] Any compact homogeneous Vaisman manifold $(M,g,J)$ is strongly regular.
 Moreover, the following facts hold: \begin{enumerate}

 \item Associated to $M$ we have two principal fiber bundles given by